 Business lines of credit and credit cards might work similarly, but they serve different purposes.
 There’s a chance your business might only benefit from one — or you could find them both useful, depending on your needs.

 A line of credit gives your business access to funds that you can draw from at any time.
-A term loan gives your business a one-time lump sum that you repay plus interest in installments over a set period of time.
+A term loan gives your business a one-time lump sum that you repay plus interest and fees in instalments over a set period of time.

 If your business is struggling with credit card debt, you might want to consider taking out a debt consolidation loan to make payments more manageable — and hopefully qualify for a lower interest rate.